FAQs

 Students with this status are eligible to take up to 9 credits (3 graduate courses).

-OSOP will do our best to adhere to published class schedules as outlined on our website, under “Course Offerings,” organized by term.
+OSOP will do our best to adhere to the published class schedules on our website, under “Course Offerings,” organized by term.
 OSOP, however, reserves the right to cancel a graduate class if (low) enrollment does not reach 10 students or if an instructor contracted to teach an OSOP course becomes unavailable due to extenuating circumstances.

 1. Course descriptions